3Individuals with concussion should have access to care at the following time points, according to the attached pathway.

 It is important for patients to understand how to manage their activities post-concussion, while not inundating or overstimulating them with too much detail in the initial few days.
 Education is best provided in multiple formats, to allow patients to learn in the medium they can tolerate and are comfortable with, while providing clear sources for more information, as wanted or needed.

 The majority of individuals who sustain concussion will recover spontaneously without need for medical or other healthcare involvement, but there is a percentage of individuals who do not.
-Patients who are living with persistent symptoms need to receive coordinated, collaborative, interdisciplinary care as defined in the post-concussion care pathway.
+Patients who are living with prolonged symptoms need to receive coordinated, collaborative, interdisciplinary care as defined in the post-concussion care pathway.
 By following the trajectory of care, patients should get to qualified care quickly, avoid long waitlists and experience less time struggling with symptoms for a protracted period of time.